filecoin-project/specs/src/algorithms/post/election_post.md

 ## Surprise PoSt cleanup

-But while this means a miner will never win blocks from faked power, they won’t be penalized either when storage is lost.
+But while this means a miner will never win blocks from unproven power, they won’t be penalized either when storage is lost.
 How do we ensure that the Power Table is accurate?
 Likewise, how do we onboard new power since it will not win a block unless it has at least X TB or Y % of the network (see {{<sref min_miner_size>}}).
 Enter SurprisePoSt.

 ## PoStSurprise Challenge